mlpack/mlpack/doc/tutorials/kmeans.md

 Like the other template parameters to `KMeans`, `EmptyClusterPolicy` implementations that have state can be passed to the constructor of `KMeans` as a fifth argument.
-See the `kmeans::KMeans` documentation for further details.
+See the `KMeans` documentation for further details.

 ### The `LloydStepType` template parameter